Update on the Paris Pass!

 There are twenty different neighborhoods in Paris called arrondissements.
 My goal was to cover a few of them each day during my trip.
-This 6 day itinerary is perfect for those who want to see the best of what Paris has to offer.

-Since this was my first trip to Paris, I wanted to cover all of the major tourist attractions and explore a few off the beaten path neighborhoods too.
 The gardens were not in bloom when I went in February, so you may want to consider allotting more time to these if you plan on traveling during the warmer months.

 Related Posts: